Deploying Azure NetApp Files Preview Features Using Terraform AzAPI Provider

 }

-Important In order to create Azure NetApp Files, you need to request access to the region in which you are deploying via support ticket.
+To create Azure NetApp Files, you need to request access to the region in which you are deploying via a support ticket.

-Given I already deployed my ANF Account, I will use azapi_update_resource as it allows me to manage the properties I need from the existing ANF resource properties.
-It does use the same auth methods as the AzureRM provider.
+Given I already deployed my ANF Account, I use azapi_update_resource to manage the properties I need from the existing ANF resource properties.
+It uses the same authentication methods as the AzureRM provider.

 type = "Microsoft.NetApp/netAppAccounts/capacityPools/volumes@2021-10-01"